Crispy pan-seared oyster mushrooms. Rosemary butter. Flecks of salt. What more could you ask for?

 Step 2: Tear the mushrooms into pieces slightly larger than bite-sized.
 If you have smaller oyster mushrooms, they may already be small enough!

-Step 3: Heat your oil in a skillet until shimmering.
-Add the mushrooms in an even layer; you will need to do this in batches to prevent overcrowding.
-Don't touch them for at least 2 to 3 minutes to ensure they're browning nicely.
+Step 3: Add your oil to a large stainless steel skillet (or a cast-iron skillet) over medium-high heat.
+Once shimmering, add the mushrooms in a single layer; you will need to do this in batches to prevent overcrowding.
+Don't touch them for at least 2 - 3 minutes to ensure they're browning nicely.

-Step 4: Using tongs, flip the mushrooms and cook the other side, for about 2 to 3 minutes until nicely browned and crispy on both sides.
+Step 4: Using tongs, flip the mushrooms and cook the other side, for about 2 - 3 minutes until deeply golden brown and crispy on both sides.

 Step 5: Remove them from the skillet and transfer to a paper-towel lined plate.
 Sprinkle generously with salt and pepper.
 Repeat with the remaining batches.